wildDoubt/blog/content/post/algorithm/codeforces 607a.md

 ---
 title: "Codeforces 607A" # Title of the blog post.
 date: 2021-04-08T19:00:24+09:00 # Date of post creation.
-description: "Codeforces 602A" # Description used for search engine.
+description: "Codeforces 602A 문제풀이" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.